BScAgric (Crop Production Systems)

 Soil and Water Management

 In the field of Soil and Water Management, you are trained to understand the nature, importance and management of soil and water as they relate to crop production and enviromental management.
 You can major in Soil Science and either Agronomy, Chemistry, Horticulture or Viticulture.
 Taking one of these streams prepares you for a variety of careers in the agriculture industry or enviromental-related industries, including careers such as consultant, entrepreneur, manager, technician or researcher.

 National Senior Certificate (NSC) with an achievement of at least 4 (50-59%) in designated university entrance subjects

 Furthermore, minimum grades in the following subjects are required:

-For the field of study BScAgric with Soil Science and either Agronomy, Chemistry, Horticulture, Viticulture or Plant Pathology as main subjects:
+For the field of study BScAgric with Soil Science and either Agronomy, Chemistry, Horticulture, or Viticulture as main subjects:

 4 (50%) for Afrikaans or English (Home Language or first additional language)